geodnet/GEODNET_API/GEODNET_PPK_API.md

 ### Api description

+- Purpose: Get nearest stations by coordinates; optionally filter by a specific UTC date-time that has data.
+- Request method: GET (query + header: token)

 According to longitude and latitude, get the nearest stations.
 According to longitude, latitude, date, and time, get the nearest stations which have data available at the specified time.